ehrenmurdick/config/README.md

 This will:

-- copy the rc files to your machine, prompting for overwrites
+- copy the rc files to your machine, backing up overwrites
 - run BundleInstall in vim